ocaml/ocaml.org/data/tutorials/language/0lg_08_env.md

 - : string -> unit = <fun>
 ```

-An essential property of the relationship between expressions, values, computation and types is called _subject reduction_.
-The type of an expression, before computation, is the same as the type of the value it produces, after computation.
+An essential property of the relationship between expressions, values, computation, and types is called _subject reduction_.
+The type of an expression before computation is the same as the type of the value it produces after computation.
 This allows the compiler to avoid runtime type checks in binaries.

 ### Global Definitions

 Every expression can be given a name.
 The relationship between a name and an expression is called a definition and is introduced by the `let ... = ... ` construction.

-If the expression can be computed at the time of its binding to a name, it is and the relationship is between a name and a value.
-Otherwise, which is the case of functions, the expression is turned into a special value without being computed.
+If the expression can be computed at the time of its binding to a name, it (and the relationship) is between a name and a value.
+Otherwise, the expression is turned into a special value without being computed, which is the case of functions.
 Definitions with computation are discussed in this section.
-Definitions without computation, which are functions, are discussed in the next section.
+Definitions without computation, like functions, are discussed in the next section.

 Global definitions are those entered at the toplevel.
-This is what happens when writing a definition in Utop.
+This is what happens when writing a definition in UTop.
 ```ocaml
 # let a = 2 * 3 * 7;;
 val a : int = 42